nodejs/node/BUILDING.md

 The Node.js project uses Python as part of its build process and has historically only been Python 2 compatible.

-Python 2 will reach its _end-of-life_ at the end of 2019 at which point the interpreter will cease receiving updates.
+Python 2 will reach its _End-of-Life_ at the end of 2019 at which point the interpreter will cease receiving updates.
 See <https://python3statement.org/>
 for more information.